Knowledge guide to International Accounting Standards

 The Green Book

-‘A guide through IFRS’, also known as the Green Book, was launched in 2007.
-The publication consolidates all IFRSs issued at 1 July, including those with an effective date later than 1 July.
-It excludes IFRSs that are being replaced or superseded (which remain applicable if the reporting entity chooses not to adopt the newer versions early).
-Part A contains IFRSs, IASs, IFRICs and SICs and Part B the accompanying documents.
+‘A guide through IFRS’, also known as the Green Book, was launched in 2007 and ceased publication in 2018.
+The publication consolidated all IFRSs issued at 1 July, including those with an effective date later than 1 July.
+It excluded IFRSs that were being replaced or superseded (which remain applicable if the reporting entity chooses not to adopt the newer versions early).
+Part A contained IFRSs, IASs, IFRICs and SICs and Part B the accompanying documents.
+It was replaced by two separate volumes: Annotated Issued IFRS Standards and Annotated Required IFRS Standards.

 See the links below for full details of the Library's holdings: